BotanAtomic/Graviton/README.md

 Slf4j & Logback for loggers

-Lombok : for use @Annotation
+Lombok : for use @Getter & @Setter

+JOOQ : for typesafe SQL query construction and execution.

 #Exemple